Humban: Worship

-Oldest attestation of Humban is the so-called Treaty of Naram-Sin, whose signatories were the Akkadian ruler in mention (reigned 2260-2223 BCE) and an unknown Elamite monarch, often assumed to be Khita of Awan, though definite evidence is lacking.
+Oldest attestation of Humban is the Treaty of Naram-Sin of Akkad, whose signatories were the Akkadian ruler in mention (reigned 2260-2223 BCE) and an unknown Elamite monarch, often assumed to be Khita of Awan, though definite evidence is lacking.
 Humban occupies the second place among the deities listed as witnesses, behind Pinikir.
 His name is written as dhu-ba-an in this document.
 The other divine witnesses enumerated include deities of both Elamite (for example Simut and Hutran) and western (Ilaba, Ishara, Manzat, Ninkarrak, Ninurta) origin.
 The treaty has been used as evidence of Humban being a god originating in Awan, or already occupying an important position in the "Awanite" pantheon in the third millennium BCE, but Wouter Henkelman suggests that caution is necessary, as he is only mentioned once in this document, while Inshushinak, who on the account of being the tutelary god of Susa would not necessarily play a major role in Awan, is mentioned six times.

 A text from Susa roughly contemporary with the Naram-Sin treaty mentions a day during which grain was offered to Humban, though it does not specify where did it take place.
 In the following Sukkalmah period, the only evidence of the worship of Humban are theophoric names in administrative texts, such as Kuk-Humban.

-In the Middle Elamite period (second half of second millennium BCE), king Untash-Napirisha built a temple of Humban at Chogha Zanbil.
+In the Middle Elamite period (second half of the second millennium BCE), king Untash-Napirisha built a temple of Humban at Chogha Zanbil.
 Humban also appears in the inscription from a stele of king Shilhak-Inshushinak I, in which he occupies the fourth place among the gods listed, after Napirisha, Kiririsha and Inshushinak.
 The same king also rebuilt a "residence" (murti) of Humban.

-The popularity of Humban seemingly increased in the neo-Elamite period, as indicated by the high number of theophoric names invoking him.
-At least thirteen neo-Elamite kings or claimants to the throne (roughly a half of Elamite rulers from this period) had such names.
+The popularity of Humban seemingly increased in the Neo-Elamite period, as indicated by the high number of theophoric names invoking him.
+At least thirteen Neo-Elamite kings or claimants to the throne, roughly a half of Elamite rulers from this period, bore such names.
 Examples include Humban-haltash III and Tepti-Humban-Inshushinak.
 For comparison, only two are attested from earlier times, namely Huba-simti from the Sargonic period and Humban-Numena, who reigned around 1350 BCE.
 Neo-Elamite rulers whose inscriptions mention Humban include Hanni of Ayapir, Tepti-Humban-Inshushinak, and possibly Atta-hamiti-Inshushinak.
 An inscription of Tepti-Humban-Inshushinak indicates that among the clergy of Humban in his times there was a high priestess.

-A number of Elamite topographical names invoked Humban, for example Til Humba, "hill of Humban," located near the western border of Elam, or the town Zila-Humban located in the Fahliyan area, possibly near Kurangun.
+A number of Elamite topographical names invoked Humban, for example Til Humba, "hill of Humban", located near the western border of Elam, or the town Zila-Humban located in the Fahliyan area, possibly near Kurangun.